 You cannot target field list data that is nested inside another list.
 For example, you cannot target data from a repeating section inside of another repeating section, or a file upload field inside of a repeating section.

-When targeting an uploaded file on a form with more than one File Upload field, you will need to first specify File as your dynamic content:
+When targeting an uploaded file on a form with more than one File Upload field, you will need to first specify File as your dynamic content.
+Then, you can specify the File Upload field on your form that you want to target.

 Microsoft Power Automate supports up to 1,024 dynamic content fields.
 When this limit is reached, you will see a “No dynamic content available” message.